mrisher/smtp-sts/reporting.md

 ## HTTPS Transport

 The report MAY be delivered by POST to HTTPS.
-If compressed, the report should use the media type `application/tlsrpt+gzip`, and `application/tlsrpt+json` otherwise (see section (#iana-considerations), "IANA Considerations").
+If compressed, the report SHOULD use the media type `application/tlsrpt+gzip`, and `application/tlsrpt+json` otherwise (see section (#iana-considerations), "IANA Considerations").